-Getting a dogging or rigging qualification provides opportunities for a career in rigging and dogging in the building and construction industry.
+A dogging or rigging qualification provides opportunities for a career in rigging and dogging in the building and construction industry.
 Once you’ve completed your dogging and rigging course, you will have the fundamental knowledge and skills needed to perform your role safely and effectively with confidence.

-Both dogging and rigging have complementary responsibilities and procedures.
-However, each occupation has independent training activities, courses and licences.
+Both dogging and rigging have complementary responsibilities and procedures, however, each occupation has independent training activities, courses and licences.
 Put simply, a rigger is also a dogger, because riggers must have training or experience in dogging too.

 What is the difference between a dogging and rigging ticket?

-There are various dogging and rigging courses available in Brisbane.
+There are various dogging and rigging courses available in Brisbane and Sydney.
 Your choice will depend on your experience level and background.

 Dogging Ticket (DG)

 Slinging loads safely requires workers to understand the appropriate method and the suitability of the lifting gear.
-This is where a dogging course is required to help equip you with the skills to determine the nature of loads, and the basics of moving them safely.
+This is where a dogging course is required to help equip you with the skills required to determine the nature of loads (and the basics of moving them safely).

 With this licence, you can direct cranes during load movement.
 You can also select and inspect lifting gear such as lifting beams, chains, shackles, and synthetic slings within Australia.

 Before performing any dogging duties on site, you must have a High-Risk Work Licence.

 A dogging course costs around AUD$1400 (at the time of writing).